zackgithuboriginal/trestore-milestone-project-4/README.md

 **Expected:** The user should be able to view the contents of their basket.

 **Result:** The user can select the branch icon in the top right of the page above the current basket total display to be navigated to the basket page.
-On the basket page the user will then be presented with a table displaying each of the products in the basket along with the quantity of each item and the subtotal.
+On the basket page, the user will then be presented with a table displaying each of the products in the basket along with the quantity of each item and the subtotal.

 ![Image of basket contents](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/basket.PNG)